Last updated: 26th March 2014

 In June of 2012 a new category was created by an update to the legislation; it offers the right to permanently reside for persons of Independent Means.
 Unlike the traditional 25-year certificate for such persons, the new Certificate of Permanent Residence for Persons of Independent Means can be amended to allow the holder to work in the Cayman Islands and can enable the holder to eventually apply for the Right to be Caymanian.

-The effect will be to allow a limited number of persons who meet the income and investment requirements to gain Permanent Residence with the Right to Work (described below) without needing to first establish eight years of prior legal and ordinary residence in the Cayman Islands.
+The effect is to allow a limited number of persons who meet the income and investment requirements to gain Permanent Residence with the Right to Work (described below) without needing to first establish eight years of prior legal and ordinary residence in the Cayman Islands, or be subject to any points system.

 6. CERTIFICATE OF DIRECT INVESTMENT